-- Follow the Civil Aviation Authority (CAA) "Dronecode" - Take time to understand the CAA rules as you are legally responsible for every flight. - · Keep your drone in sight at all times and stay below 400 feet. - It is illegal to fly your drone over a congested area. - Never fly a drone close to an airport. helicopters, aircraft and airfields. - Protect wildlife and marine heritage by avoiding disturbance - Keep your drone at a distance from groups of roosting, feeding or breeding birds to avoid putting birds to flight. - Keep noise to a minimum. particularly in sheltered creeks and rivers where groups of birds are not easily spotted. - · When flying, walk around sensitive habitats such as saltmarsh, and reefs of Sabellaria (honeycomb tubeworm). - Existing No Fly Zones in the Severn Estuary include areas around Cardiff, Bristol, Bridgwater, Hinkley, Berkeley and Oldbury - Download the recommended Drone Assist app for further information on drone safety at: www.dronesafe.uk/drone-assist.
+- Follow the Civil Aviation Authority (CAA) "Dronecode" - Take time to understand the C CAA Drone and Model Aircraft Code and take the C CAA Theory Test.
+You are legally responsible for every flight. - Carry the documents for your class of drone and category of flight.
+Make sure that your drone is marked with the Operator ID and insured, as required by CAA rules. - Keep your drone in sight at all times.
+It can be difficult to judge distance and keep track of it over the estuary.
+You must have a spotter if flying FPV (firstperson view). - Never fly a drone close to an airport, helicopters, aircraft or airfields.

+Protect wildlife by avoiding disturbance

+- Keep your drone at a distance from groups of roosting, feeding or breeding birds to avoid putting birds to flight. - Keep noise to a minimum, particularly in sheltered creeks and rivers where groups of birds are not easily spotted, and do not disturb animals grazing on farmland. - When flying, walk around sensitive habitats such as saltmarsh and reefs of Sabellaria (honeycomb tubeworm). - Always check the tide times and beware of the Severn Estuary's quick changing tide.

-- ✓ Drones with cameras must not be flown - Within 50m of a person, vehicle or buildings, or - Over congested areas or large gatherings e.g. concerts and sports events. - Consider rights of privacy of any images you record during flight. - CAA permission is required for all commercial flights and anything deemed as value added - Take all of your litter home and dispose of it responsibly - For more information. see guidance on Airborne Recreation www.dronesafe.uk
+- Existing C^A Airspace Restricted Areas in the Severn Estuary include areas around Hinkley, Berkeley and Oldbury.
+You will require a National Air Traffic Service permission for Non Standard Flight to fly here. - Download the C Drone Assist app for further information on drone safety. - Drones with cameras should not be flown: - Over 400 feet high, or - Within 50m of a person, vessel or structure. - Consider rights of privacy of any images you record during flight. - CAA permission is required for all commercial flights and anything deemed as value added. - Take all of your litter home and dispose of it responsibly. - For more information, see our guidance on Airborne Recreation.

+www.dronesafe.uk